ArtKop/AcoBotWebVersion/readme.md

 <h2 align="center">AcoBot Web Application</h2>
   <br/>
   <p align="center">
     This project is an interactive web application to remotely control an easy-to-assemble setup that contains a commercial Chladni plate, a camera, and a vibration generator.
-The application allows remote multiple-user access to the setup, including a number of functions, such as multiple particles manipulation and execution of user-specified commands on the plate, as well as video recording and live streaming.
+The application allows remote multiple-user access to the setup, including a number of functions, such as multiple-particle manipulation and execution of user-specified commands on the plate, as well as video recording and live streaming.
 Together with the setup, the web application constitutes an easy-to-assemble robotic kit that can be used both in educational and research activities.

   </p>
 </div>